microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 ## 3. Sign in to the Dev Box Extension

+1. Click on the profile icon on the bottom left of VS Code and click on 'Sign in to use Dev Box'.

-Click the Dev Box icon in the left sidebar, and select **Sign In**.
+2. Click the Dev Box icon in the left sidebar, and select **Sign In**.

 ![Sign in to Dev Box with Microsoft](InstructionImages/Build2025Images/SignIn.png)